 Take A Walking Meeting

 Before we talk about how amazing Vitamin D is, let’s always remember to apply sunscreen before hitting the sun.
 Now that we have that out of the way, the sun is important to catch—whenever you can.
 In peak summer months in Los Angeles, we are getting around 14 hours of sunlight, so let’s make sure to send some time in her glow.
 There are a few ways to get some sunlight without completely interrupting your day.
 One way I like to sneak in some sun time is by taking a few meetings outside.
-Obviously, you can’t take a huge board meeting or an all-hands meeting on to the street.
-I take my 1:1s meetings or more introductory phone calls outside.
-This is a way to get your blood pumping, fill your Fitbit with a few steps, and get some work done—all in one bundle.
+With quarantine, we’ve all been taking virtual meetings, so why not step outside for a change of scenery?
+I’ve been loving taking my 1:1s meetings or more introductory phone calls outside.
+It’s a great way to get your blood pumping, fill your Fitbit with a few steps, and get some work done—all in one bundle.

-We have all had the intention of going to the gym after work—only too feel too tired or worn out once the time comes.
+We have all had the intention of getting a workout in after work—only too feel too tired or worn out once the time comes.
 But, answer me this—have you ever regretted a workout at the end of a long day?
 Probably not.
-If your goal is to grab a quick dinner with a friend, to catch a workout, or to see a solo movie, go for it.
-Do not stop home.
-Do not pass Go.
-Do not collect $200.
+So, before you call it a day and start cooking dinner or watching Netflix, get your workout in and make it a non-negotiable before your day is complete.
 There is simply nothing more de-motivating than seeing your cozy couch.
-If you want to get that workout, go straight from work.
+If you want to get that workout in, do it either before work, or right after.
 Your couch will still be waiting—and you will be glad to have each other after doing 1000 squats.

 Building a few, simple habits may seem inconsequential.
 That couldn’t be further from the truth.
 By taking small, incremental steps, you will quickly learn how beneficial (and possible) it is to take time for the most important person in your life, you.